-A brief history of laser accidents.
+- A brief history of laser accidents.

 All attendees will receive a course manual including a resource CD with useful LSO documentation forms, ANSI Z136.1 Safe Use of Lasers, LIA’s Laser Safety Guide, and a certificate of completion.

 This course fulfills the Board of Laser Safety training pre-requisite to sit for the Certified Laser Safety Officer Examination.
 This course is not considered a prep-course and does not provide certification.
 A certificate of completion is earned upon course completion; however, this should not be confused with becoming a certified laser safety officer (CLSO).
 To become a CLSO, you must meet specific requirements and pass a certification examination that is intended to promote professional advancement.
-This certification exam is given by the Board of Laser Safety (BLS).The CLSO examination is offered by the BLS via paper-and-pencil in the Spring and Fall, and is also available via computer-based testing centers through Prov Inc. For the most up-to-date test dates and locations, visit the BLS website.
+This certification exam is given by the Board of Laser Safety (BLS).The CLSO examination is offered by the BLS via remote proctoring and computer-based testing centers through Prov Inc. For the most up-to-date test dates and locations, visit the BLS website.
 If you are interested in taking this optional CLSO exam, please visit the BLS to review eligibility requirements.
-All applications must be submitted to the BLS at least 2-weeks prior to the exam date.
 All fees associated with the CLSO examination are to be paid directly to the Board of Laser Safety.

 If you need to cancel your registration, click here to view our Cancellation Policy.